us-irs/sat-rs/satrs-example/README.md

 You can also simply call the script without any arguments to view a list of services (`-s` flag) and corresponding op codes (`-o` flag) for each service.

+# Structure of the example project

+The example project contains components which could also be expected to be part of a production On-Board Software.

+1. A UDP server to receive telecommands and poll telemetry from.
+This might be an optional component for an OBSW which is only used during the development phase on ground.
+2. A PUS service stack which exposes some functionality conformant with the ECSS PUS service.
+This currently includes the following services:
+   - Service 1 for telecommand verification.
+   - Service 3 for housekeeping telemetry handling.
+   - Service 5 for management and downlink of on-board events.
+   - Service 8 for handling on-board actions.
+   - Service 17 for test purposes (pings)
+3. An event manager component which handles the event IPC mechanism.
+4. A TC source component which demultiplexes and routes telecommands based on parameters like packet APID or PUS service and subservice type.
+5. A TM sink sink component which is the target of all sent telemetry and sends it to downlink handlers like the UDP and TCP server.
+6. An AOCS example task which can also process some PUS commands.